kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 When the dedicated syntax above is used, Kind 2 simultaneously checks that ``B => A`` is invariant and ``B`` is reachable.
-If ``B => A`` is in fact invariant, the reachability check lets the user know whether the implication is trivially true or not.
+If ``B => A`` is in fact invariant, the reachability check lets you know whether the implication is trivially true or not.
+Notice that when running Kind 2 in modular mode, the reachability check is performed locally to a node without taking call contexts into account;
+only the specified assumptions are considered.
+You can disable this check by passing ``--check_nonvacuity false`` to Kind 2, or by suppressing all reachability checks (``--check_reach false``).

 .. _2_input/1_lustre#contracts: